JessicaDeCunha/Retirement-Financial-Planning-using-APIs/README.md

 ---

-## Instructions
+## Notebooks

 ### Budget Analysis

-In this section, you will use the Plaid API to obtain transaction and account data for the budget analysis section of the report.
+The budget analysis uses the Plaid API to obtain transaction and account data.
+The following steps outlined below were performed to produce the report

-Follow the steps outlined in the budget notebook (`account_summary.ipynb`) to complete the following:

 1. Generate a Plaid access token to access the Developer Sandbox.

 2. Use the Access token to fetch account transactions from the sandbox.
-You should fetch the last 90 days of transactions from the sandbox using the following institution:
+Fetch the last 90 days of transactions from the sandbox.

-    ```python
-    INSTITUTION_ID = "ins_109508"
-    ```

 3. Perform basic budget analysis on the sandbox transaction and generate plots for the following: